How to Build A Residential Wine Cellar – Tips for Beginners

 Wine Cellar Insulation

-Insulation is required if you want to cool your wine cellar.
+Insulation is required if you want to cool your wine cellar, particularly when your wine cellar contains glass walls or doors.
 Make sure you use the most insulation you can for the thickness of your walls.
 R-13 or R-15 insulation can usually fit into a 2 X 4 wall while R-19 insulation might fit in a 2 X 6 wall.
 Do not try to pack in more insulation than is supposed to fit thinking it will make the insulation work better; it doesn’t.
 All cracks should be filled with expanding foam.

 Also, note that a minimum of R-13 insulation should be used on any interior walls and a minimum of R-19 should be used on any exterior walls while R-19 to R-30 is recommended for the ceiling.